 "We’re willing to go and assist those who find themselves in trouble,” Adrian said when asked why volunteer surf lifesavers and emergency workers do what they do.
 “You get a buzz out of helping people.
 When you get an outcome like this, you look back and you think, well, that’s why I do it.”

-Adrian became involved in the flood and swift water environment in 2016 and is now part of Surf Life Saving Tasmania’s Centre of Excellence team, who train emergency service personnel, including volunteer surf lifesavers, from around Australia, in critical flood and swift water rescue techniques.
+Adrian became involved in the flood and swift water environment in 2016 and is now part of Surf Life Saving Tasmania’s Centre of Excellence team, who train emergency service personnel, including volunteer surf lifesavers, in critical flood and swift water rescue techniques.

 As Adrian says, “Fundraising is the backbone of surf lifesaving.
 It is extremely important to us.
 We do rely heavily on fundraising, otherwise we’d certainly struggle.”